ehufsted/HalftonePAL/README.md

 - Nearest pts: For each point, draw lines to the nearest 3 others.

 # To use the source code
 You'll need to install [Processing](https://processing.org/) first.
 Once you have that, install the controlP5 library through the Processing GUI.
 Next, download the mesh library from [Lee Byron](https://leebyron.com/mesh/), and unzip that into "../Processing Sketches/libraries/".
+Finally, create the folder "../Processing Sketches/HalftonePointsAndLines" and place the source code within.
+Be sure to include rhino.jpg.
 Then it should work!